The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 Camera View Provides “Human-Eye” View

 I definitely prefer the look of Tactacam videos for first-person coverage, especially of the kill shots we discussed.
-However, the lack of a wide angle does make using these cameras for filming yourself hunting or for interviews a bit more challenging, as the camera would likely not be far enough away to get everything you want in the shot.
+However, the lack of a wide angle makes using these cameras for filming yourself hunting or interviews a bit more challenging, as the camera would likely not be far enough away to get everything you want in the shot.
 So, keep that in mind before buying a camera, depending on what you want it to do.

 Up to 8x Zoom